Munkacs (Hasidic dynasty): Munkacs today

-The sect's main Brooklyn synagogue, which also serves as world headquarters for Munkacs Hasidim, is located in the Boro Park section of Brooklyn.
+The sect's main Brooklyn synagogue, which seats thirteen hundred and which also serves as world headquarters for Munkacs Hasidim, is located in the Boro Park section of Brooklyn.
 The Hasidic group also boasts a plethora of educational and charitable institutions across the United States, Canada, England, Israel, and Australia.
+The two communities in Brooklyn (Williamsburg and borough park) have about nine thousand members, the ones in Canada have about five thousand, in the US eight thousand, in Europe proper six hundred, in England eight thousand, in Australia eight hundred, and in Israel ten thousand.
+Pre World War Two it had up eighty thousand members After the dynasty only had a several thousand survivors.
+It now numbers about twenty to thirty thousand members as of today, made up of twenty-five hundred families.